Programs

 The John P. Webster Library (JPWL), along with First Church’s pastoral staff, sponsors frequent programs for adults.
 Programs on mental wellness, Islam, memoir-writing, antiracism, climate change, social justice, home improvement, and gardening are just a few of the topics we have explored in recent years.
 Some programs are offered in person in our beautiful facility, and others have a Zoom option.

-*Some Co-Sponsored events are off site.
+*Some Co-Sponsored events are in different rooms, or off site

 To stay up-to-date on adult faith formation classes and programs at the JPWL, please contact Jennifer deSimas, Library Director, at jpwebsterdir@westhartfordfirstchurch.org.